 - Specialist commissioning such as child and adolescent mental health services (CAMHS) Tier 4

 Richmond CCG commissions services from a range of providers including the NHS, private and the voluntary sector.
 We also commission individual spot purchase assessments and placements.

-Our main community health contract is with Hounslow Richmond Community Heathcare NHS Trust and for CAMHS is with South West London St Georges Mental Health NHS Trust.
+Our main community health contract is with Hounslow Richmond Community Heathcare NHS Trust (opens a new window) and for CAMHS is with South West London St Georges Mental Health NHS Trust (opens a new window).

 Other providers include Achieving for Children, the Carers Hub (opens a new window) and other voluntary sector providers.

 Read current plans to improve services for children and young people (opens in new window), including the refreshed transformation plan.